VR-25/fbind/README.md

 - perms --> "pm grant" storage permissions to all apps (including future installations), use only if the default method (platform.xml patch) doesn't work for you
 - target [target folder] --> great for standard paths (i.e., Android/data, TWRP/BACKUPS)

 An additional argument (any string) to any of the binding functions above excludes additional Android folders from being deleted.
-For bind_mnt(), if the additional argument is "-mv", then fbind -m will obey that line too -- which is otherwise ignored by default for safety concerns.
+For bind_mnt(), if the additional argument is `-mv`, then fbind -m will obey that line too -- which is otherwise ignored by default for safety concerns.

-You can add user variables to the config file.
-These must be in the format "u# or u##" -- i.e., u9=/data/media/9, u11=YouGetThePoint.
+- You can add user variables to the config file.
+These must be in the format `u# or u##` -- i.e., u9=/data/media/9, u11=YouGetThePoint.

+- You can add `fsck -OPTION(s) /path/to/partition` (i.e., `fsck.f2fs -f /dev/block/mmcblk1`).
+This will check for/fix SD card errors before system gets a chance to mount it.

 ***